Month: February 2025

 How can you create a safe, independent future for your child with special needs?

 Every parent wants to see their child grow into a happy, independent adult, but for families raising children with special needs, that path can feel uncertain.
-In this episode, I sit down with Kathy Remski, a mother who has walked this journey and is paving the way for others.
-She shares her family’s story, from early interventions and overcoming challenges to finding creative solutions for independent living.
-We also explore the game-changing role of organization she helped create, SAIL (Solutions for Adult Interdependent Living), which empowers families to build sustainable housing and support systems for their adult children with disabilities.
+In this episode of Let’s Plant Houses we talk about independent living, special needs housing, and family advocacy as I sit down with Kathy Remski, a mother who has walked this journey herself.
+Kathy shares her family’s story, from early intervention and facing challenges to finding creative ways to support her child’s growing independence.

-LPHS02E11: Julie Bullock is finding the joy of profound autism
+LPH26: Julie Bullock is finding the joy of profound autism

-LPHS02E11: Julie Bullock is finding the joy of profound autism
+LPH26: Julie Bullock is finding the joy of profound autism

 How do you find joy while raising a child with profound autism?